MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-development-overview.md

 ### 2. Core building blocks

 All of the core building blocks for mixed reality applications are exposed in a manner consistent with other Unity APIs.
 These building blocks are available as standalone features and through the Mixed Reality Toolkit.
 You might not need all of them at once, but we recommend exploring early on.
-After exploring the core building blocks listed below, you'll have a toolbox full of features you can integrate into a Mixed Reality project by themselves or through MRTK.
+After diving into the core building blocks listed below, you'll have a toolbox full of features you can integrate into a Mixed Reality project by themselves or through MRTK.

 [!INCLUDE[](~/includes/unity-building-blocks.md)]